Gretchen Reydams-Schils: Career

 She edited a 2003 edited volume, Plato's Timaeus as Cultural Icon which explored the influence of Plato's Timaeus and attempted to account for its cultural and philosophic status.
 In her 2005 book The Roman Stoics: Self, Responsibility, and Affection, she studied the philosophical basis that underpins the way Roman Stoics integrated philosophy into the social practice of living, friendship, political community, parenting and marriage.
 In a review, Margaret Graver describes it as looking "beyond the Stoics' ethical absolutism to emphasise, instead, their engagement with other human beings".

 She has written over 20 philosophy book reviews for learned journals including The Journal of Roman Studies, The Journal of Hellenic Studies, and Classical Philology.
-She has also won over 20 academic awards and honours, including a Fulbright Fellowship, Humboldt Foundation Fellowship, Andrew W. Mellon Foundation Grant, and a EURIAS Senior Fellowship.
+She has also won over 20 academic awards and honours, including a Guggenheim Fellowship, a Fulbright Fellowship, Humboldt Foundation Fellowship, Andrew W. Mellon Foundation Grant, and a EURIAS Senior Fellowship.

 Personal life

 She published a letter in the Catholic magazine Commonweal marking her discontent at a change to the Nicene Creed, during the tenure of Pope Benedict XVI, in which the phrase “born of the Virgin Mary” was changed to “incarnate of”.
 In the article she argued that the change identified "a deep strand of repulsion at the female body in the Christian tradition".
 She is married to professor Luc Reydams with three children.